 A: A guide for distance learners has been published online for students at a distance.
 In addition, some online faculty also work with the library to create a Lib Guide specific to their courses.
 Here is one from NURS605, Health Care Policy.

 Q: What about student identity verification?

-There are no additional fees for student identify verification.
+A. There are no additional fees for student identify verification.
 Some courses require proctored exams, and provide guidelines on finding a proctor.
 If a student chooses to use a proctoring service, there may be a fee.
-The Open SUNY System provides a website that can assist you with finding a proctor service near you.
+SUNY System provides a website that can assist you with finding a proctor service near you.